23-26 August

 President of the Republic of Slovenia, Nataša Pirc Musar and Doris Schmidauer, Austrian first lady, at the opening session.

-Collaborate to Compete: Making the Climate Transformation Real
+Collaborate to Compete: Making Climate Transformation Real

 About the European Forum Alpbach